iulianPeiu6/Watchster/README.md

 ## Functional Requirements
 - [ ] Users can register into the applicaion
-- [ ] The Application sends a confirmation email that the account has been created to verify the email
+- [ ] The System sends a confirmation email that the account has been created to verify the email
 - [ ] Users can login into the application
 - [ ] Every authenticated user can see all the listed movies
 - [ ] A listed movie should have at least the following displayed properties: